dallaszkorben/diy-greenwall/Wiki/SensorStation/sensorStation.md

 ### GET /humidity
 Measure the humidity (DHT22) - taking 1 sample only - and gives back it in json format.
-If the humidity module is not connected, it gives back EMPTY ("") value
+If the humidity sensor is not connected, it gives back EMPTY ("") value
 ```sh
 pi@raspberrypi:~ $ curl -s --request GET http://192.168.50.101:80/humidity
 {"humidity": "45.00"}